 Educators and academic institutions should consider implementing Augmented and Virtual Reality (AVR) into their schools in order to bring Classroom 3.0, the immersive flipped classroom, and Creator AVR to campuses and enterprises worldwide.
 Several enterprises and academic institutions have already adopted and implemented the use of AVR around the world and in Asia Pacific.
-Some of which include Temasek Polytechnic University.
+Some of which include Temasek Polytechnic.

 Learn, Train, Perform with Augmented and Virtual Reality